mikemadisonweb/yii2-elasticsearch/README.md

 ```
 Highlighting
 -------------
-Elasticsearch provide a way to highlight search terms in source text.
+Elasticsearch provides a way to highlight search terms in the source text.
 If you search for 'New possibilities' the word 'possibility' found in some document would be surrounded with tags like so `<em>possibility</em>`.
-These highligted results would be in the 'highlight' field of the response, not in the '_source' field.
+These highlighted results would be in the 'highlight' field of the response, not in the '_source' field.
  To turn on this functionality you should enable it in index configuration.
 Default sort order and limit options can be configured there as well:
 ```php
 <?php